JarbesGoldoni/NodeReactProject/README.md

 ## Overview

-- The **Server** (TypeScript Express): Manages data storage and retrieval using a simple text file as a database.
+- The **Server** (TypeScript Express): Manages data storage and retrieval using a simple JSON file as a database.
 - The **Client** (TypeScript React): Allows users to interact with their profile data through a web interface.

 ## Getting Started